brianubyun/rchat/README.md

  ## Installation/Usage
  > To install and run our application after git cloning our repo, you will need to:
- - Cmake . and make the CMakeLists.txt file to update and be able to run all necessary executables
+ - Cmake . and make the CMakeLists.txt file to update all executables with the latest code changes and to be able to run all necessary executables
+   - For dependencies, you will need:
+     - googletest folder along with its submodules to compile all test and test files without any error
+     - Terminal on VSCode that is able to run cmake . and make
+     - Pretty recent VSCode version to not run into errors with some libraries within our code that was not implemented in versions prior to the current VSCode
  - Run the server executable (./server_run) for the server to connect with the port
- - Allow clients to connect to the server via the client executable (./client_run).
+ - Allow clients to connect to the server via the client executable (./client_run)
+   - If you are just running it by yourself but want to connect another client to see how messages are sent, you can open a new terminal on VSCode and run ./client_run in that terminal

  > From there, you can either:
- - Keep sending messages or emojis as a client to other clients that will be broadcast to the server or you can quit the chat server via //quit
+ - Keep sending messages or emojis as a client to other clients that will be broadcast to the server side or you can quit the chat server via //quit
  - Close the server via server-side which would shut down all client connections and their respective client sockets via //exit

  ## Testing